F

 Enter Context Replay

-Fabra v1.4 introduces automatic context logging.
+Fabra automatically logs context.
 Every time you assemble context, Fabra captures:

 • The full context string — Exactly what went into the prompt